lyokato/WebAuthnKit-iOS/README.md

 )

 self.webAuthnClient.create(options).then { credential in
-  // sent parameters to your server
+  // send parameters to your server

   // credential.id
   // credential.rawId